Country Minute: Top Five Reasons to Buy Hunting Land

 Land ownership means the opportunity to plant food plots and create water features for wildlife.
 You can also build a permanent deer blind in your favorite spot.

 If you plan on spending days at a time hunting, you can take it a step further and build a cabin or cottage to sleep in or create a more permanent hookup for a camper.
+As mentioned above, these improvements to your property can also add to its value.

 4. Supports the Future